stephengeller/CV/README.md

 [Projects](#projects) | [About Me](#about-me) | [Skills](#skills) |  [Education](#education) | [Experience](#experience) | [Hobbies and Interests](#hobbies-and-interests) | [LinkedIn](https://www.linkedin.com/in/stephen-geller-30850b119/) | [WordPress](http://makingacoder.wordpress.com) | [My Website](http://www.stephengeller.co.uk)

-I am amn ambitious **full-stack web developer** attending Makers Academy, a 12-week intensive development bootcamp.
+I am an ambitious **full-stack web developer** attending Makers Academy, a 12-week intensive development bootcamp.
 I pick up new skills very quickly, and can produce clean tested code following best practices.
 I have previous experience working in large technical teams, and have managed technical work in theatre productions.

 I am currently looking for work as a junior software developer.

+A recent graduate in Psychology from the University of Sheffield, I decided that I wanted to pursue a career in technology where I could be creative and engaged on a daily basis, and so I began investigating the world of software development.

+I have loved learning to create functional and diverse apps throughout the course and in my free time, and have benefited from it in terms of employing test-driven development, communicating code through pairing and improving my independent learning techniques.

 ## Projects